12 FAM 030

 (6) Carry out ARB related staff work for the ARB/PCC.

 c.
 Experts, consultants and support staff: As determined by the Board, the Department will provide the necessary experts, consultants and support staff to enable the Board to carry out its duties effectively and efficiently.
-S/ES-EX will provide a full-time dedicated administrative support coordinator (detailee or WAE) to assist the Executive Secretary of the ARB, as formalized in Administrative Notice No. 05-02, dated February 22, 2005.
+S/ES-EX will provide a full-time dedicated administrative support coordinator (detailee or REA) to assist the Executive Secretary of the ARB, as formalized in Administrative Notice No. 05-02, dated February 22, 2005.

 12 FAM 032.4 Assignment, Hiring, and Contracting Mechanisms

 The full-time Administrative Support Coordinator appointed by S/ES-EX will work with the appropriate offices in the Department such as S/ES-EX, DGHR, A/OPR, etc., and is responsible for overseeing and coordinating the mechanisms to assign, hire and/or contract for the personnel and services required by a Board.
-The Coordinator will also ensure that all such personnel receive the necessary security clearances prior to assuming their duties.
+The Coordinator will also ensure that all such personnel receive the necessary security clearance prior to assuming their duties.

 12 FAM 032.5 ARB Facilities, Services, and Supplies

 a.
 As set forth in S/ES-EX Administrative Notice No. 05-02 dated February 22, 2005, S/ES-EX is responsible for providing a Board with necessary and appropriate office space, equipment, service, passes and permits, supplies and such other logistical support as a Board may require.
 In accordance with 12 FAM 034, this includes the ability to record interviews the Board conducts in the course of its official duties and for the Board members to be provided transcripts of recorded interviews upon request.

 b.
 S/ES-EX budgets and provides funding for ARB expenses.